katestyer/CodeLiteracy/README.md

 # CodeLiteracy
-Is this like what happens in Mr. Robot?
+Is this like what happens on Mr. Robot?